CliMA/ClimaUtilities.jl/docs/src/inputs.md

 # model developers do not have to worry about anything :)
 ```

+`TimeVaryingInput`s can have multiple boundary conditions for extrapolation.
+By
+default, the `Throw` condition is used, meaning that interpolating onto a
+point that is outside the range of definition of the data is not allowed.
+Other
+boundary conditions are allowed.
+For instance, the `PeriodicCalendar` condition
+"repeats" the data over and over.
+With this boundary condition, if the data is
+defined over a period of time from `t0` to `t1` (e.g., 1 and 5), interpolating
+over `t > t1` (e.g., 7) is equivalent to interpolating to `t*` where `t*` is the
+modulus of `t` and the range (3 in this case).
+This can be used to repeat one
+year of data (suppose you have data defined on the 15th of every month for the a
+given year Y. With `PeriodicCalendar`, you evaluate the data for any year using
+data for Y). `PeriodicCalendar` requires the data to be uniformly spaced in
+time.
+To enable this boundary condition, pass
+`LinearInterpolation(PeriodicCalendar())` to the `TimeVaryingInput` (or
+`NearestNeighbor(PeriodicCalendar())`).

+> Note: this `PeriodicCalendar` is different from what you might be used to, where the
+> identification is `t1 = t0`.
+Here, we identify `t1 + dt = t0`.
+This is so that
+> we can use it to repeat calendar data.

+Another option is `Flat`: when interpolating outside of the range of
+definition, return the value of the closest boundary.

 ## `SpaceVaryingInputs`

 > This extension is loaded when loading `ClimaCore` is loaded.
 In addition to